Getting married in Switzerland: the financial advantages and disadvantages

 Whether you’re married or not, you’ll receive regular tips and information about money and personal finances in our money newsletter.

 In 2024, 36,800 couples got married in Switzerland.
 According to the watson news portal, couples in Switzerland like to get married on dates with repeating digits, usually in May or August.
 But these are by no means the most important facts and figures when it comes to marriage.
 Far more important are the effects of tying the knot on a couple’s finances.
-What is the impact of getting married in Switzerland on taxes?
-What else changes after your wedding day in terms of finances and insurance?
 We will show you what advantages getting married can have, as well as how it can have a negative impact on finances.

 Marriage and taxation in Switzerland: what’s the situation with taxes?